AndrewJBateman/pean-stack-api-display/README.md

 ### Frontend

 * Angular frontend includes Bootstrap responsive navbar with icon links
-* navbar drops down from top in phone size
+* Navbar drops down from top in phone size
 * About this site page **add *ngFor to accordian**
 * Author info card that gets data from Github and provides contact links
 * Main section made of 8 Bootstrap cards that link to API data